Having selected 10 coolest shirts of the 1990s, here are 10 classic teams from the same decade I just can’t help but reminisce about.

 But most of all we think of Philippe Albert chipping Peter Schmeichel, and daring to believe that Manchester United were infallible.

 Football isn’t always about the good guys vs the bad guys, and there was plenty to love about that Manchester United team, but for a few months we were all Newcastle.
-And life let us down, just like it always does.
+And then life let us down, just like it always does.

 It’s not often that you watch a side and know that they will go on to achieve greatness.
 Hindsight tends to add more certainty than was present at the time, which was definitely the case with me watching Parma in 1998-99.